IRS Form 941 instructions for 2022: Employer’s Quarterly Federal Tax Return

 Form 941, or Employer’s Quarterly Federal Tax Return, is one of the key IRS forms filed by businesses.
 The form allows employers to withhold federal income tax and other payroll taxes from each employee’s paycheck and remit them to the IRS.
-An employer’s social security and medicare tax burden can also be calculated and reported via 941.
+An employer’s social security and medicare tax burden can also be calculated and reported via 941 Form.

 What is Form 941: Employer’s Quarterly Federal Tax Return?